mohemiv/wp-filename-randomizer/readme.txt

 Author:       Arseniy Sharoglazov
 Author URI:   https://twitter.com/_mohemiv

-WP Filename Randomizer adds randomization to file names when uploading files into WordPress.
+Filename Randomizer adds randomization to file names when uploading files into WordPress.

 == Description ==
 This plugin adds "xxxxxxxx-" prefix for each uploaded file.
 The original file name will be kept, only the prefix adds randomization.